Ohio-University-CS/PSY/README.md

 - Awaiting approval.

-For local browser testing, load the matching extension folder as an unpacked/developer extension and sign in to canBet from the popup.
+For local browser testing, load the matching extension folder as an unpacked/developer extension and sign in to Canbet from the popup.

 ## Usage Examples

 ### Website Flow

-1. Register or log in to a canBet account.
+1. Register or log in to a Canbet account.
 2. View the main dashboard to see your Bit balance, rank, and recent activity.
 3. Open the shop to buy daily items or lootboxes.
 4. Open crates to receive random collectible items.